FederalLab/OpenFed/docs/examples/simulator.md

 # Simulator

-This script provides a most simplest way to do federated learning with simultor.
+This script provides a most simplest way to do federated learning with simulator.

 ## Script

 ```python
 import argparse